1772hojaz/ALU_Playing_Around_with_APIs_Grp_12/README.md

-# Playing aound with APIs_Group 12
+# Playing around with APIs_Group 12